Martín Vizcarra: Request for preventive detention

+On 18 March 2024, the Peruvian Public Prosecutor's Office raided the home of Martin Vizcarra, in the most luxurious neighborhood of the country, in the midst of an investigation against him for alleged corruption in a road construction program during his administration.

+Arrest for pre-trial detention

+On 14 August 2025, Judge Chávez Tamariz ruled in favor of preventive detention against Vizcarra claiming it was necessary to ensure the former his presence when the ruling is handed down in the Lomas de Ilo case, which is slated to occur within the five months.
+The judge cited flight risk concerns as the reason for the ruling.
+Following an appeal, he was ordered released on 3 September.

 Approval ratings

 During Vizcarra's inauguration ceremony, some Peruvians took to the streets to protest against the government, calling for the removal of all politicians.
 Weeks later, an Ipsos survey in April 2018 found that out of those asked Vizcarra had an approval rate of 57%, a disapproval rate of 13% while about 30% of respondents were undecided.
 A month later, Vizcarra's approval rating dipped to 52% according to a May 2018 Ipsos survey.
 By September 2018 after he had called for a referendum, thousands of Peruvians marched in support of his proposal and to protest against Congress, with Ipsos reporting that Vizcarra's approval rating reached a peak of 66% in December 2018.

 Into 2019, Ipsos polls showed that support for Vizcarra began to decline early in the year, that his approval rating in April 2019 was at 44% compared to 45% disapproval and that approval ratings were higher among upper-income respondents compared to lower-income respondents.
 By the time Vizcarra dissolved congress, The Washington Post described him as "an unexpectedly popular president" as he dealt with "the monumental task of rooting out the South American nation’s widespread corruption".
 After the dissolution of congress, Vizcarra's approval rating jumped from about 40% to 75% according to the Institute of Peruvian Studies (IEP), while 76% of respondents recognized him as the constitutional president of Peru.
 Another poll by Peruvian pollster CPI found 85.1% of respondents approved of Vizcarra and 89.1% recognized him as president.

 During the early months of the 2020 COVID-19 pandemic, approval ratings for Vizcarra spiked to 87% in March 2020 and gradually decreased in the following months.